 Fundamental Problem Graph (FPG): Based on the RCG an FPG can be created by the design team.
 This FPG is an enriched subgraph of the RCG, hence only a selection of the RCG tools which are necessary to solve a certain problem are still in the graph.
-Furthermore, key variables are indicated in the FPG, such as design variables and quantities of interest, which are necessary to define a Multidisciplinary Design Analysis and Optimization (MDAO) strategy.
+Furthermore, key variables are indicated in the FPG, such as design variables and quantities of interest, which are necessary to define an MDO solution strategy.
 In this paper, the FPG is used to define different clusters for which Designs of Experiments (DOE) are executed to be able to create the surrogate models of a subset of disciplinary tools.
+In addition, FPGs are also used to define optimization problems that can then be solved based on strategies such as MDF and IDF.